Mery Rose

 1st and only Brazilian of Classic Parachute FAI Medals

-Brazilian Parachutist Woman FAI Sporting Licence No. 1
+Brazilian Women's Parachutist FAI Sporting Licence No. 1

 2012 Serbia Cup Absolute-General Category 2-gold medals